Logo Icon

 What is Syllogism?

-Syllogisms are the logical argument of statements using deductive reasoning to conclude.
+Syllogisms are the logical arguments of statements using deductive reasoning to conclude.
 According to Aristotle, syllogisms are a combination of general statements and specific statements using which a conclusion is deduced.

-Syllogisms comprise of three components: Major Premise, Minor Premise, and Conclusion.
-We can observe syllogism questions in most of the after-12th entrance exams, like the Common Law Aptitude Test and other degree examinations.
+Syllogisms consist of three components: the Major Premise, the Minor Premise, and the Conclusion.
+Syllogism questions are present in most post-12th entrance exams, like the Common Law Aptitude Test and other degree examinations.

 Let us understand these concepts with an example.